magmax/python-readchar/README.md

 key = readchar.readkey()
 ```

-React to different kinds of keypresses:
+React to different kinds of key-presses:

 ```python
 from readchar import readkey, key